alexandrugrigore/alexandrugrigore.github.io/index.md

 My objective is mastering functional programming in Scala, and as a long-term goal, becoming a software architect.

-I’m always looking for a challenge, open to new technologies, tools, development styles, new project types and I become passionate very quickly.
+I’m always looking for a challenge, open to new technologies, tools, development styles, new industries and project types.

 ## Experience:

-- **Software Development Engineer, Orange Services, 2017.November – present**
+- **Data Engineer, GoPro, 2021.September – present**
   - **Project description:** I am currently working on various projects involving Big Data, using Scala,
     in some particular cases Java, and Spark for development.
+    Other non-development tools I use include SQL (Spark), Databricks, Docker, AWS, Airflow.
+  - **Roles:** development, design, refactoring, data pipelines
+    - **Roles description:** I am mainly a data pipeline developer/designer for various bigdata use cases.
+    I sometimes also work on infrastructure projects (implementing APIs that are used internally)

+- **Software Development Engineer, Orange Services, 2017.November – 2021.September**
+    - **Project description:** I am currently working on various projects involving Big Data, using Scala,
+    in some particular cases Java, and Spark for development.
-    Other non-development tools I use include SQL (Hive, Impala), Kafka, YARN, HDFS, Hue, bash and Cloudera as a management tool.
+    Other non-development tools I use include SQL (Spark, Hive, Impala), Kafka, YARN, HDFS, Hue, bash and Cloudera as a management tool.
     - **Roles:** development, design, refactoring, devops
-    - **Roles description:** I am mainly a developer for various bigdata projects, but a lot of my work also involves SQL (mainly not relational), devops/scripting for some tasks that can be easily automated, managing/configuring the cluster (in Cloudera or direcly on the machine).
+    - **Roles description:** I am mainly a developer for various bigdata projects, but a lot of my work also involves SQL (mainly not relational), devops/scripting for some tasks that can be easily automated, managing/configuring the cluster (in Cloudera or directly on the machine).

 - **Java Developer, Luxoft Romania, 2015.November – 2017.November**
     - **Industrial HiVision (until end)**
         - **Project description:** Desktop application for configuring/managing the network and the devices in the network
-        - **Roles:** development, integrator, refactoring, bugfixing, testing, automated testing
+        - **Roles:** development, integrator, refactoring, bug fixing, testing, automated testing
         - **Roles description:** I was a front-end and back-end developer for this application, making new features, bugfixing, testing,
         automated testing and creating documentation.
 I also created new tools that help the whole team, like helpers for testing.
         - **Training role:** I helped new colleagues get acquainted with the application, the building process, the development process,
         SCRUM methodology, and other points that helped them get started.

     - **HTML5 Web Interface for Hirschmann devices (4 months)**
         - **Project description:** Replace the old Java applet-based web interface with HTML5
         - **Roles:** development, integrator, refactoring
         - **Roles description:** I was a front-end developer, creating the website UI, using SNMP to retrieve data, making validations
         and using thread-safe methods to allow multiple users configure devices, and also helped in the creation of the framework used.
-        - **Training role:** I helped other newly assigned team members to the project, to setup the environment,
+        - **Training role:** I helped other newly assigned team members to the project, to set up the environment,
         how the task assignment works, explain the framework, and explain the best practices.

 - **Scala Developer, Brainlight, 2014.July – 2015.September**
     - **DarZar** – crawler, scrapper, extractor, advertising, aggregation, search
     - **Project description:** Darzar indexes products from any existing e-shop and lets the user search,
     filter and know when a price changes. ([http://darzar.com](http://darzar.com/))
     - **Roles:** design, development, integrator
     - **Roles description:** I was a front-end and back-end developer at Darzar.
 I developed in every area of the project,
     from the website UI, to the database management and the algorithms that are not directly related to the website.
     - **Achievements:** I have reduced the site's bounce rate by 50-60%.

 ## Skills